luisgoncalves/cake-sample/README.md

 * Web application that uses the library

 The build script illustrates common tasks on .NET builds, such as creating a NuGet package and publishing a web application to a local folder.

+To try the build, just clone the repo, open a powershell prompt on the repository folder and run `.\build.ps1`.